jeevakanna/HR-DASHBOARD-/README.md

 incites and recommendations

-improve the workforce of the R&D dep investigate and develop new retention strategies find the reason for decline in hiring trend provide training or underperforming workforce and motivate others
+1.improve the workforce of the R&D dep

+2.investigate and develop new retention strategies

+3.find the reason for decline in hiring trend

+4.provide training or underperforming workforce and motivate others